rakshithca/Computer-Vision-Kernel-Function-Detect-Pulmonary-Diseases/README.md

 # Computer-Vision-OpenCV
-Implementation of Kernel Function Based on Ramanujan Sums for Computer Vision to Pulmonary Disease
+Implementation of Kernel Function Based on Ramanujan Sums for Computer Vision to detect Pulmonary Disease

 This Project demonstrates a developed Image Kernel using OpenCV, Keras libraries using python.
 A third order kernel matrix for edge detection is an image processor which recognizes whether the image inputted have